koushiksdhu/Pong_Game/README.md

 4. Score Tracking: The game keeps track of the score for each player.
 A player scores a point when the opponent fails to hit the ball.
 The score is displayed on the screen, and the game ends when one player reaches the winning score.

-5. Sound Effects: The game includes sound effects for paddle hits and score updates, enhancing the gameplay experience.

 ## Prerequisites

 To run the Pong Game, ensure you have the following: